Financial information, volunteer time contribution and other information

 Assets and liabilities

 Assets, as of December 31, 2016 were $438, consisting 100% of cash for day-to-day operations.
 A promised gift for the following calendar year will provide sufficient cash for continuing operations.
 Such gifts have been provided to TFAO since its inception and it is anticipated that they will be provided indefinitely.
 TFAO possesses no office equipment, furniture, or other assets of significant value.
+Current liabilities, including pending bills related to internet and phone service, plus other incidental expenses as of December 31, 2016 were less than $100.
+TFAO has no long-term liabilities.

 The TFAO website has negligible income-producing value because TFAO has assured sources of published texts and images that the site will not be used for income producing purposes such as offsite sale of contents, charges to any type of viewer for access to content on pages within its site, and acceptance of paid advertising on its pages containing content provided by outside parties.
 Pages containing content provided by outside parties, with copyright to that content held by those outside parties, equal nearly 100% of TFAO's Web pages.
 TFAO's promise of non-commercial use of its website is one of the main reasons the sources have allowed TFAO to publish their copyrighted materials.
 Attempting to have financial gain from the contents of the site would amount to a betrayal of the trust of the hundreds of sources that have provided texts and images to TFAO over the years.